Central African Republic

 - Enhance the National Authority for Elections’ (ANE) capability to plan and implement credible elections under a tight timeline and difficult operational conditions with targeted technical assistance.

-In order to achieve these objectives, IFES has adopted an approach centered on deploying highly qualified technical experts to work directly with the ANE and key CAR officials to provide timely and much-needed support that will enable the next general elections to be held in an orderly and credible manner.
+In order to achieve these objectives, IFES adopted an approach centered on deploying highly qualified technical experts to work directly with the ANE and key CAR officials to provide timely and much-needed support that enabled the next general elections to be held in an orderly and credible manner.